NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/BSim/BSimTutorial_Evaluating_Matches.md

 Import and analyze the stripped `postgres` executable into the tutorial project, then perform the following steps:

-1. Select all functions in `postgres` via Ctrl-A in the Listing.
+1. Select all functions in `postgres` via ``Ctrl-A`` in the Listing.
 1. Perform a BSim query of the database ``example``.
     - **Note:** We use the results of this query in the following few exercises.
-    If don't close the BSim search results window, you won't have to issue the query again.
+    If you don't close the BSim search results window, you won't have to issue the query again.
 1. Sort the rows by confidence and find the row with ``grouping_planner`` as the matching function.
 The corresponding function in `postgres` should have a default name.
 1. Examine this match in the side-by-side decompiler view.
 Note that the matching function has better data type information due to the debug information.
 1. Q: Why does the placement of the `double` argument between the functions?
-   <details><summary>Answer</summary> Floating point values and integer/pointer values are passed in separate sets registers.
+   <details><summary>Answer</summary> Floating point values and integer/pointer values are passed in separate sets of registers.
    Neither ordering is wrong since both are consistent with the instructions of the function.
    The debug info records a specific signature (and ordering) for the function, which Ghidra applies.
    In the version without debug information, the decompiler used heuristics to determine the function's signature.</details>